-🚰 IMPORTANT
+🔄 IMPORTANT

-Before you install SMART Notebook 10 software, you must obtain a product key.
-See Obtaining a product key on page 3.
+Before you install SMART Notebook 11 software, you must obtain a product key.
+See Before installing SMART Notebook software on page 3.

-Downloading SMART Notebook Debian software packages
+Downloading SMART Notebook software Debian packages

-To download SMART Notebook 10 software
+To download SMART Notebook 11 software

-- 1. Go to smarttech.com/, select Support, and then select Downloads. - 2.
-In the SMART Notebook collaborative learning software area, select SMART Notebook for Linux from the drop-down list. - 3.
-In the Downloads section, locate the Debian software section, and then click Download. - 4.
-Fill out the Download Software form, and then click Start Download.
+- 1. Go to smarttech.com/downloads. - 2.
+In the SMART Notebook collaborative learning software area, select Choose a version, and then select 11 for Linux from the drop-down list. - 3.
+Select the Debian Downloads section, and then click Download next to Debian plain files. - 4.
+Fill out the Download Software form, accept the end user license agreement (EULA) and then click Start Download.